shadi97kh/ULTRA-AIR/README.md

   - `PR for each class across 7 folds.png`: Precision-Recall curve for each class across 7 folds.
   - `val_box_loss.png`: Validation box loss curve.
 - `README.md`: This readme file.
-- `results for 7 fold`: Folder containing the results for each of the 7 folds.
+- `results for 7 fold/`: Folder containing the results for each of the 7 folds.
 - `train_yolov9_object_detection_on_neck_ultrasound_7fold.ipynb`: Jupyter notebook used for training the YOLOv9 model.

-## Results
+## Project Overview

+This project aims to develop an object detection model to identify various structures in neck ultrasound images.
+By using YOLOv9, a state-of-the-art object detection algorithm, the model achieves high accuracy and efficiency.

+### Key Components

+- **Fold Generator**: This component generates the 7-fold cross-validation splits to ensure robust model evaluation.
+- **Pipeline**: This component handles the data preprocessing, model training, and evaluation pipeline.

 ### Precision-Recall Curves